elvisun/Snake-Game-AI/README.md

-# snakeGame
-snake game AI in python

-## Convolutional nerual net reinforcement AI
-Currently work in progress

 ## Rule-based AI
-This was done a year ago by using A* search and some hand-engineered features of searching.
-It was able to get to half the space long before somehow trapping itself to death.
+This was done in the summer of 2016 by using A* search and some hand-engineered features of searching.
+It was able to get to half the space long, before somehow trapping itself to death.

 Relevant file is in `rule_based_ai.py`